Matszwe02/Voron0_BatteryPowerV2/README.md

 - button to power on and power off (gracefully) with power indicator

+## Print settings

+- Voron recommended settings, so 4 walls, print with ABS
+- Apply ABS shrinkage, the part is going through the whole printer width so 1mm off will make it not fit

 ## Custom circuit required
 Circuit for switching on and off battery and disconnecting galvanically PSU when powered down
 - see `Schematic.pdf`